Quebec Immigration: Quebec Experience Program (PEQ)

 Language requirements

-• spouses of principal applicants under the PEQ need to demonstrate spoken knowledge of French that corresponds to a level 4 on the Quebec scale of French proficiency levels.
+- Spouses of principal applicants under the PEQ need to demonstrate spoken knowledge of French that corresponds to a level 4 on the Quebec scale of French proficiency levels.

 Full-time work experience for the PEQ

 The MIFI considers a minimum of 30 hours of paid work per week as full-time employment.
-This work experience must be legally obtained, and in a Training Education Experience and Responsibilities (TEER) category 0, A, B1, 2, or 3 profession of the National Occupation Classification (NOC).Full-time work experience acquired as an international student while on a Post-Graduation Work Permit or under a Youth Exchange/International Experience Canada (IEC) Program may be taken into account if the applicant meets all PEQ requirements.
+This work experience must be legally obtained, and in a Training Education Experience and Responsibilities (TEER) category 1, 2, or 3 profession of the National Occupation Classification (NOC).Full-time work experience acquired as an international student while on a Post-Graduation Work Permit or under a Youth Exchange/International Experience Canada (IEC) Program may be taken into account if the applicant meets all PEQ requirements.
 MIFI will not consider any period of part-time work, self-employment, or entrepreneurial work under the PEQ.

 Eligibility Criteria for Quebec Graduates

-Foreign students who have studied in Quebec may be eligible to apply for a CSQ under the PEQ if they:
+International graduates from Quebec may be eligible to apply for a CSQ under the PEQ if they:

 Language requirements

-• show a final transcript attesting to the successful completion of at least three years of full-time secondary or post-secondary study completed entirely in French (including the master’s and doctoral theses, if applicable); or
+- show a final transcript attesting to the successful completion of at least three years of full-time secondary or post-secondary study completed entirely in French (including the master’s and doctoral theses, if applicable); or

-• a final transcript attesting to the successful completion of an eligible study program in Québec completed entirely in French (including the master’s and doctoral theses, if applicable), in which 75% of the courses or credits were completed in French;
+- a final transcript attesting to the successful completion of an eligible study program in Québec completed entirely in French (including the master’s and doctoral theses, if applicable), in which 75% of the courses or credits were completed in French;

 The Government of Quebec will not issue a CSQ until the applicant submits a complete transcript and an attestation of successful completion of diploma.